 An iPhone-first credit card, potential cardholders will sign up for the Apple Card on their phones in the Wallet app – they don’t even have to download a new app.
 Cardholders will also receive a physical card made of titanium.

 The card will not come with any fees – no annual, late or foreign transaction fees – and no penalty APR.
-The regular APR will range from 13.24 percent to 24.24 percent – and Apple will encourage cardholders to pay in full (or as much as possible) by showing the cost of interest in clear dollar terms.
+The regular APR ranges from 12.74 percent to 23.74 percent – and Apple will encourage cardholders to pay in full (or as much as possible) by showing the cost of interest in clear dollar terms.

 As a commitment to privacy, Apple said it won’t be able to see your transaction history, and Goldman Sachs won’t share or sell your info.